Download the app to find the best colleges for you

 Many students have reported having lost their motivation when they studied biology in the first week, chemistry in the second, and physics in the third week.
 This is primarily because of the analytical nature of physics and it is dealt with at the very end.
 Instead of following this practice, one can study one topic from every subject each day so that the motivation does not drop.

-Some facts based on the NEET examination
+Some Facts based on NEET 2024

 Here are some facts about the NEET exam: